Furniture Manufacturing Industry

 #2.
 The Rise In Demand Of Sustainable Furniture

 Some brands have even made a name for themselves in this area.
 Existing retailers in the industry such as Crate & Barrel are already making their mark by making furniture frames that are Forest Stewardship Council-certified.
 Also present are a few other brands that are devoted to exclusively making sustainable furniture.
-This includes Room and Board, which manufactures its furniture with wood that is locally-sourced and sustainable, and Pottery Barn, which extensively uses reclaimed wood for its product.
+This includes Room and Board, which manufactures its furniture with wood that is locally sourced and sustainable, and Pottery Barn, which extensively uses reclaimed wood for its products.

 #3.
-The Increased Role of Social Media In Furniture Shopping
+The Essential Role of Social Media In Furniture Shopping

 #4.
 The Use Of CGI For Product Imagery

 With more people browsing for their furniture online, they want to have the most authentic information possible.
-Simply having a well-written description and a list of specifications do not work here – customers have a need to understand what exactly it is that they are paying for.
-In the earlier days, high-quality product photography would serve this purpose, but now this has all but waned away.
-In a bid to attract visitors and entice them to buy their product, furniture manufacturing industry professionals are now using CGI pictures.
+Simply having a well-written description and a list of specifications do not work here as customers need to understand what exactly it is that they are paying for.
+In the earlier days, high-quality product photography would serve this purpose but now furniture manufacturing industry professionals have been using CGI more and more.

-These lifelike photos can be viewed from all angles and allow shoppers to overlay images in their real-world through their tablets and smartphones.
-This gives customers a sense of ownership and a deep level of personalized connection with the products they view – something that even the most high-quality photographs cannot achieve.
+Besides still life-like renders, CGI gives more engaging options such as AR and 360-view spins.
+This gives customers a sense of ownership and a deep level of personalized connection with the products they view — something that even the most high-quality photographs cannot achieve.
 While this is still a relatively new practice, it is gaining speed very fast, and will soon be at the forefront of product imagery.

 CGI services also cost less than traditional photography and can easily be integrated into websites and social media platforms, which makes marketing more standard.
 Manufacturers should make sure to have the images of their products showcased in a white-background mode and a lifestyle mode.
 The former highlights the product features, while the latter gives a preview of the furniture in a real setting.